 German sausage feasts in London

 So you have been taking German lessons for a while?
 Or even an intensive German course?
-And now you would like to go a little further and experience German outside your classes?
-Because language learning is not all about grammar or vocabulary, sometimes it just helps to get a taste of Germany to achieve fluency and proficiency in […]
+And now you would like to go further and experience German outside your classes?
+Because language learning is not all about grammar or vocabulary, sometimes it just helps to get a taste of Germany to achieve fluency and proficiency in the German […]

 Three good reasons to learn German